Why Inner work?

 I have been a coach and a therapist for several years now.
 Many times in my workshops I have had people ask me- “Don’t you ever feel diffident and doubtful?”
 Of course, I do.
 As a person I’ve invested so much in cleaning up myself and still the inner critic voice shows up.
 When it happens I say “Alright here it is again.
 Now let me see what I have to do with this!” 🙂

 It shows up much less often than it did.
 It shows up in a quieter way.
 It is much more subtle.
-It stays for much lesser time.
+It stays for a much lesser time.
 But does it show up?
 Absolutely, it does.
-Understanding how to deal with this voice is a crucial part of inner work.
-Therefore, I see it as a life skill.
+Understanding how to deal with this voice is a crucial part of inner work in a women.
+Therefore, I see inner work as a life skill.
 We can learn some of this through coaching, through a therapeutic experience and through a learning journey.

 When does the critical voice show up?